ebarkie/weatherlink/USAGE.md

 ```go
 func (l *Loop) ToPacket(t int) (p Packet, err error)
 ```
-ToPacket packs the data from the Loop struct into a 99-byte loop 1 or two packet.
+ToPacket packs the data from the Loop struct into a 99-byte loop 1 or 2 packet.

 #### type LoopBar